grimme-lab/xtb_docs/source/CENSO_docs/censorc.rst

       - solvation model used in the calculation of the shieldings.
       - smd
       - smd, cpcm
-    * - grid
-      - grid preset and SCF threshold that should be used for this step.
-      - high+
-      - low, low+, high, high+
     * - run
       - when using the command line interface, it tells CENSO wether to run this part or not.
       - False